 Be careful while changing these settings as some unwanted changes may lead to system failure or data loss in some cases.

 So there you have it!
-While you may have more clarity on the difference between hibernate and sleep mode, the jury is still out on a better option between Hibernate Vs. Sleep.
+While you may have more clarity on the difference between hibernate and sleep mode, the jury is still out on a better option between Hibernate Vs. Sleep mode.
 There are plenty of conflicting opinions online about it.
 The long and the short of it is if you are a laptop user then Hibernating your machine is the preferred option over Sleep mode.